 You get valuable skills

 An internship can provide valuable information that school can not.
-You get the chance to prove yourself for you employer, but maybe even more important.
+You get the chance to prove yourself for an employer, but maybe even more important.
 A chance to find out if you really want to work in the work field chosen.
 On school you get all the theoretical information and maybe even practical experience, but not at a real business.

 The current job market is very harsh and competitive.
 A lot of companies require that you have work experience.
-An internship can be a value method to show that you are certain that you want to work in this work field and gives you experience.
+An internship can be a value method to show that you are certain that you want to work in this work field and it gives you experience.

 If you want to do your internship at the company or institute of your dreams.
 Just write the company.
 On most websites there is an email or a phone number.
 Now generation millennium likes to write an email rather than call.
 Do it both!
 Be assertive.
 If you call you have a response sooner and maybe your enthusiasm will get transferred more than trough email.